RandyKLe/YummyNoodleBar/4/README.md

 The above template references another called `layout.html`, and a fragment named `head` inside that.
 Two others are also referenced in the `home` above, `left` and `footer`.

-Create a new html file
+Create a new html file:

 `src/main/webapp/WEB-INF/views/layout.html`
 ```html